Eastern-Dream/blog/content/posts/nixos-windows-guest-simple-looking-glass-setup-guide.md

 Note that for clipboard synchronization is already setup correctly if this was the same VM created using my guides.

-The next time you boot up the VM, you probably won't be able to see the main display because Windows would set the output from the GPU to be the main display.
+The next time you boot up the VM, you probably won't be able to see anything from the graphical console because Windows would set the output from the GPU to be the main display.
 But that doesn't matter as running `looking-glass-client` on your host terminal should work and give you a clear, crisp display output from the guest.

 Can you believe it was that easy?
 I'll have you say...